antoniogarmendia/emfsplitter-materials/README.md

 ## Folder: OMG meta-models

-Contains an excel with some OMG models converted to Ecore.
+Contains an excel with a list of some OMG models converted to Ecore.